ZygmuntJakub/BatchIdsExecutor/README.md

 This is mainly useful when the function makes a request to the API and instead of making n requests you can make one and then store the values in the cache.

-Instead of this
+Instead of doing it this way
 ```
 fun(1);
 fun(2);
 fun(3);
 ```

-you can simplify to this
+you can simplify it
 ```
 fun([1,2,3]);
 ```